Name: Carpano Antica Formula

 Proof: 33 (16.5% ABV)

 Origin: Turin, Italy, since 1786

-Taste: caramel, licorice, spices — cinnamon and vanilla, red fruit, figs, wood, orange peel, bitterness on the end, dry and lingering finish
+Taste: vanilla, caramel, licorice, cinnamon, red fruit, figs, wood, orange peel, bitterness on the end, dry and lingering finish

 First, a quick word on vermouth: vermouth is not gross.
 If you think vermouth is gross, you don’t know what it tastes like, because it’s been shit on for so long by the extra dry vodka martini.
 The vodka martini is like that vindictive guy in The Last of the Mohicans, trying to not only kill vermouth, but make sure its seed dies with it.